“Doubt is one of the important functions of intelligence; blind acceptance of something does not give evidence of intelligence.”

 - The interrelationships between each of these

 Traditionally, any yoga practice begins under the guidance of a yoga teacher.
-The qualifications of a jnana-yoga teacher are that they have understood the above-mentioned topics, applied the conclusions in their lives, and are kind enough to teach them free of charge.
+The qualifications of a jnana-yoga teacher are that they have understood the above-mentioned topics and have successfully applied the conclusions in their lives.

 The ideal student on this path is inquisitive.
 They ask thoughtful and relevant questions.
 In addition, they are willing to give back to the teacher with a spirit of gratitude for the knowledge received.